binary-com/daily-report/_posts/en/2018-07-24-Yen-Extends-Gains-24-july-18.md

 The EUR/CHF continues to weaken, as does the EUR/GBP which is slipping further from the 0.8950 level.

-Gold sentiment continues to sour, driving the precious metal to its lowest closing levels of the year,
+Gold sentiment continues to sour, driving the precious metal to its lowest closing levels of the year.

 ## Coming up today